It’s pretty much tradition that I highlight some of the standout moments of the year, so without further adieu, here’s what 2017 looked like!

 While I was there, I managed to record a 360-degree tour of the Universal Garden and CityWalk!

 I was a speaker for both the Crohn’s and Colitis Summit and for an Ostomy 101 Webinar hosted by Corstrata this month!

 Both were fun opportunities and it was a nice way to end the year!

-I haven’t really mentioned this to the general public, but I was mentioned in the book, “Even Vegans Die” (page 32).
+I haven’t shared this yet, but I was mentioned in the book, “Even Vegans Die” (page 32).
 The book is phenomenal read and touches upon topics that I’ve never seen openly discussed: caring for the sick or dying as a vegan (or for a vegan), disease shaming in the vegan community, vegan advocacy while living with a chronic illness, planning our death, and how to create a will to make sure our advocacy continues well after we’re gone.